nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-grace.rst

 period.

 The first argument should be a command to execute against the database.
-Any remaining arguments represent the hostnames of nodes in the cluster that should be acted upon.
+Any remaining arguments represent the nodeids of nodes in the cluster that should be acted upon.

 OPTIONS